 2020 provides the chance for a more joined-up response where the post-2020 frameworks for biodiversity as well as chemicals and waste will be negotiated and adopted, while nations will strengthen their nationally determined contributions under the Paris Agreement.
 All these efforts work towards linked goals, under the wider umbrella of the 2030 Agenda for Sustainable Development, at the same time.
 The HLPF should call for ambition in these decisive negotiations which success with be crucial for the achievement of the 2030 Agenda.
 More precisely, the HLPF should emphasize the importance of biodiversity as an enabler and a solution for many of the SDG targets and how it is important that the post-2020 Global Biodiversity.
-The HLPF should also call for the creation of an improved enabling framework beyond 2020 for the sound management of chemicals and waste in implementation of the 2030 Agenda for Sustainable Development, which enhance coherence and complementarity of multilateral policies and actions by all relevant international organizations in this area
+Framework, which fits into the wider umbrella of the Agenda 2030, strengthens this character of biodiversity.